 - On-Demand Streaming

 The HTTP Push method is similar to secondary server: the user uploads content to CDN and links to it, so the content is physically stored at CDN storage servers.

 With the HTTP Pull CDN, the website owner stores content on their server and rewrites URLs to include a subdomain.
 Then, when the specific content is requested, it is pulled to the CDN network from the host and delivered to the closest point to the consumer who requested that content (the content is cached on edge server).

 There are two supported streaming types in the OnApp CDN – live streaming and on-demand streaming.
-To utilize CDN streaming service, you have to deploy CDN streaming Edge Server.
+To utilize a CDN streaming service, you have to deploy a CDN streaming edge server.

 Live Streaming CDN allows delivering the content to end users in a live broadcast mode.
-When using a live streaming CDN service, end users receive media the same time like a traditional broadcasting.
+When using a live streaming CDN service, end users receive media at the same time as traditional broadcasting.

 Video On-Demand Streaming

 Video On-Demand Streaming CDN allows delivering video on request and makes it repeatedly accessed.
 Consumers can control content and are able to fast forward or rewind it the same as live streaming.

 Only mp4 and flv files are currently supported by VoD streaming.